Huntington University (United States): Campus

 Thornhill Nature Preserve is a 77 acre nature preserve that provides outdoor educational opportunities through the Reiff Nature Center, ropes course, and various community events.

 The Merillat Centre for the Arts is a fine arts center that includes the Robert E. Wilson Gallery, as well as the Huntington University departments of art, music, and theatre.

 There are seven residence halls on Huntington's campus.
 They are Wright, Hardy, Roush, Baker, Miller, Meadows and Livingston Halls.
 Students can also live in Forester Village, an upperclassmen apartment complex.

 The Huntington Union Building (Known informally as the HUB) was recently renovated to create new space for students.

 The institution also supports academic programs at the Parkview Hospital Randallia campus in Ft.
 Wayne, Indiana and at the Huntington University Arizona Center in Peoria, Arizona.

 Organization

 Huntington University has a "strong historic and ongoing relationship with the Church of the United Brethren in Christ," an evangelical denomination headquartered in Huntington, Indiana.

 Academics

 Huntington University offers graduate and undergraduate programs in more than 80 academic disciplines.

+Rankings

+Huntington University was tied for 22 of 127 in the Regional Universities Midwest category of the 2022–23 Best Colleges ranking by U.S. News & World Report.
+The university was also ranked 13 of 69 in Best Value Schools.